-Jack Cosgrove, the winningest coach in University of Maine football history, is bringing his passion and skills to Colby College as the new head football coach, the College announced Dec.
-29.
+Jack Cosgrove, the winningest coach in University of Maine football history, is in his first season as the head coach of the Colby College football program in the 2018-19 academic year.

 "Jack’s extensive experience, energy, and proven success make him the right person to lead Colby football into a new era," said Jake Olkkola, Colby's Harold Alfond Director of Athletics, who led the search.

 A national search yielded an impressive candidate pool, Olkkola said.
 Cosgrove’s years of victories on the field—and in recruiting and developing the best student athletes—made him the top choice for a program that is poised for success.

 Cosgrove is the 41st head coach since the Colby football program started in 1892, but only the seventh since 1967.
 Since stepping aside from the Black Bears in November 2015, Cosgrove has been the senior associate director of athletics at University of Maine.

 “It’s with great excitement and anticipation that I accept this position,” Cosgrove said.
 “I would like to thank Colby and its leadership for providing me with this great opportunity.
 To say I'm excited would be an understatement.”

 Cosgrove's tenure in Orono included 129 career wins, the most in University of Maine football history, five NCAA postseason appearances, and 20 All-American selections.
 The Black Bears won a Colonial Athletic Association (CAA) title in 2013 and Atlantic 10 championships in 2001 and 2002.

 While Cosgrove's teams had success on the field, he also recruited and guided students to academic success.
 The Black Bears had numerous CAA All-Academic honors and two CAA Student-Athlete of the Year selections.